Al-Muntasir: Early life

 Al-Muntasir was the eldest son of Abu al-Fadl Ja'far (future Abbasid caliph al-Mutawakkil).
 At the time of his birth, his father was fourteen years old.
 His given name was Muhammad.
 Al-Muntasir's mother was Hubshiya, a Greek slave.

 In 849, al-Mutawakkil arranged for his succession, by appointing three of his sons as heirs and assigning them the governance and proceeds of the Empire's provinces: the eldest, al-Muntasir, was named first heir, and received the governorship of Egypt, the Jazira, and the proceeds of the rents in the capital, Samarra; al-Mu'tazz was charged with supervising the domains of the governor in the Khorasan; and al-Mu'ayyad was placed in charge of Syria.

-Muhammad ibn Jarir al-Tabari records that in 236 AH (850–851) al-Muntasir led a pilgrimage.
+Muhammad ibn Jarir al-Tabari records that in 236 AH (850–851) al-Muntasir led the pilgrimage.
 The previous year al-Mutawakkil had named his three sons as heirs and seemed to favor al-Muntasir.
 However, afterward, this seemed to change and al-Muntasir feared his father was going to move against him.
 So, he decided to strike first.

-Al-Mutawakkil was killed by a Turkish soldier on Wednesday 10 December 861.
+Under his father, al-Mutawakkil (r.
+847–861) Al-Muntasir was assigned a secretary as the caliph's eldest son and heir.
+His secretary was Ahmad ibn al-Khasib al-Jarjara'i.